Thomascountz/secret_board/README.md

 # Secret Board

-This Rails 5 app was created to satisfy an assignment from [The Odin Project](http://www,theodinproject.com).
+A Rails 5 CRUD app built while working through [The Odin Project](http://www,theodinproject.com).

 ## What Does It Do?